 -DCMAKE_BUILD_TYPE=Debug to cmake to compile with debug information.

-The other option is to use the scripts in the BUILD directory that will compile MariaDB with most common debug options and plugins:
+Use the scripts in the BUILD directory that will compile MariaDB with most common debug options and plugins, for example:

 For the most common configurations there exists a fine-tuned script in the BUILD directory.